Rock music in the Netherlands: Punk

+Blitzkrieg (formed in Utrecht in 1976, and who quickly changed their name to The Duds).
+These bands had already formed at the point that punk "reached" the Netherlands, but they all quickly began performing and producing records in the punk style.

+Dutch punk evolved with a combination of U.K., U.S., European, and global punk influences.
+The early Dutch punk bands wrote songs with English lyrics.
+Although today some bands use lyrics in Dutch, many Dutch punk bands continue to write English lyrics and tour internationally.
+The Netherlands has a lively punk scene that includes many different styles including hardcore, ultra, crust punk, pop punk, fun punk, skate punk, emocore, and melodic hardcore.
+Some popular Dutch punk bands that have toured internationally include Antidote, Minny Pops, Bambix, and De Heideroosjes.

 Boerenrock

 Some bands create a kind of rock music sometimes called "Boerenrock" ('farmers rock').
 These bands mix rock and pop music with regional influences, sometimes sung in the regional dialect, and lyrics influenced by life in rural areas.
 Examples include BZB (Band Zonder Banaan) and WC Experience from North Brabant, Normaal and Jovink en de Voederbietels from Gelderland, Rowwen Hèze and Neet Oét Lottum from Limburg, Mooi Wark from Drenthe and Jitiizer from Friesland.

 Musically, the music played by such bands can be described as a rowdy, straightforward style of rock music, inspired by bands such as ZZ Top, Motörhead, AC/DC and CCR.
 At other times, influences from pop music and folk music (for instance the case with Rowwen Hèze) can be heard.

 Not rarely, these bands display a lot of humorous elements in their repertoire, lyrics and live performances.
 An example is the repertoire of the WC Experience, which contains cover songs from bands such as Queen, Guns N' Roses and Madness, only the lyrics are replaced by different, rather silly lyrics in their own dialect.
 Also, the name of 'Band Zonder Banaan' means "Band without a Banana", and is a humorous play on the name of a famous Dutch pop-band, BZN (Band Zonder Naam, or 'Band Without a Name').
 The name "Jovink en de Voederbietels" is a contraction of the names of the two founding band members (Hendrik Jan Lovink en Gijs Jolink), and "voederbietel" is a Dutch word for a food trough on a farm.

 Boerenrock bands tend to perform at local festivities and concerts in big tents in rural areas, rather than in concert halls in bigger cities.
 An event where a lot of Boerenrock music can be heard, and a famous event amongst Boerenrock bands and fans, is the yearly Zwarte Cross ('Black Motocross') which is organized by members of 'Jovink en de Voederbietels'.
 The event is a mixture of several motocross related activities and a rock festival.